 - All services provided in our Psychosomatic Center (CIPM LLC) are qualified as a self-pay.
 The self-pay patients or patients with out-of-network benefits will be required to pay the full fee prior to each service provided.
 We accept only cash payments for any Initial Psychiatric Evaluations.
-We accept cash, checks and PayPal payments for any follow-up appointments.
+We accept cash (in person at the office only), checks, and PayPal payments for any follow-up appointments.
 No credit cards are accepted.
-There is a % fee ($5-10) associate with the use of Business PayPal.
+We require patients to make a payment before the services provided.
+You can make payment via Business PayPal, cash (in person at the office only), or by sending us a check in advance so we would be able to close the accounting books for that day.
+If we do not receive the payment check or cash payment by the time of your appointment, we might have to be re-schedule your visit for a different day.
+There is a % fee ($4-10) associate with the use of Business PayPal.
 Please log in to PayPal and search for our business email [email protected] to make a payment prior to the services provided.
 Patients should contact their insurance companies to determine their out-of-network benefits.
 Effective January 2014 Dr. Venera Miller’s Medicare status has changed to Non-Participating Medicare Provider.
 We will provide information to help patients submit for Medicare or out-of-network reimbursement on their own from their insurance company.

-- Past due balances and fees for miscellaneous requests are due at the time check of visit.
+- Past due balances and fees for miscellaneous requests are due at the time check of the visit.
 There is a $50.00 charge for all returned checks.
-Patient will receive one phone call regarding this matter.
+The patient will receive one phone call regarding this matter.
 The payment is required within 48 hrs. of notification that check was returned.
-We will not accept check from those patients whose check was return at least once.
-Non-payment will result in legal action from State’s Attorney Office.
+We will not accept the check from those patients whose check returned at least once.
+Non-payment will result in legal action from the State’s Attorney Office.

 - There is a 24-hour notice required to cancel a routine appointment (medication management, substance abuse treatment appointment, group therapy, individual/couples/family psychotherapy).
 A cancellation with less than 24 hours notice will be charged the late cancellation fee which is equivalent to the missed appointment fee.
-Any Initial evaluation/consultation appointment should be cancelled during working office hours at least 48 hrs. in advance to avoid missed/cancelled initial evaluation/consultation appointment charges.
-No further appointments will be scheduled until all missed/cancelled fees are paid.
+Any Initial evaluation/consultation appointment should be canceled during working office hours at least 48 hrs. in advance to avoid missed/canceled initial evaluation/consultation appointment charges.
+No further appointments will be scheduled until all missed/canceled fees are paid.
 If the office is closed and you find it is necessary to cancel your appointment you may leave a message on the answering machine (410-535-6520) or email us at [email protected] with your name, phone number, day and time of your call and day/time of your scheduled appointment.
-To insure you are not charged, it is your responsibility to call the office during normal office hours (8:30am-4:00pm Monday – Thursday (Prince Frederick office); 10:00 am – 12 pm every other Friday (Chevy Chase office); closed Saturday and Sunday) to confirm the appointment was cancelled within the appropriate time period.
+To ensure you are not charged, it is your responsibility to call the office during normal office hours (8:30 am-4:00 pm Monday – Thursday; 10:00 am – 12 pm Friday; closed Saturday and Sunday) to confirm the appointment was canceled within the appropriate time period.
 Two missed initial evaluation appointments will result in no further appointments being scheduled.
 Two consecutive missed appointments for any services provided will result in discharge from all services.

 - While we attempt to make reminder calls for appointments, this is done as a courtesy only.
-The absence of a reminder call does not relieve you from your responsibility to provide us with a 24-hour cancellation notice for follow-up (routine psychotherapy and medication management) appointments and 48 hour cancellation notice for initial evaluation you are unable to keep.
+The absence of a reminder call does not relieve you from your responsibility to provide us with a 24-hour cancellation notice for follow-up (routine psychotherapy and medication management) appointments and a 48-hour cancellation notice for initial evaluation you are unable to keep.

 - If you are Experiencing Medical or Psychiatric Emergency please call 911 or proceed to the nearest emergency room.
 If you are calling after hours, Friday or on a weekend and believe that you are having an emergency situation, please call 911 or proceed to the nearest emergency room.
 For any other non-emergency issues please leave the message on answering machine or email us and we will get back to you on Monday.
 In a case that Monday is the Federal holiday we will return your call on Tuesday.

 - If you have not been seen in our Psychosomatic Center for more than 1 year – you will be automatically discharged for non-compliance with treatment.
-In order to receive any services from us again you will need to re-enroll as a new patient and comply with associated new patient’s rules, policies and fees.
-The re-enrollment is done on a case by case basis and depends on patient’s treatment history or circumstances of the discharge.
+In order to receive any services from us again, you will need to re-enroll as a new patient and comply with associated new patient’s rules, policies, and fees.
+The re-enrollment is done on a case by case basis and depends on the patient’s treatment history or circumstances of the discharge.

 - If you have not been seen by the physician for more than 6 months you will not be given refills on any medications (scheduled or non-scheduled).
-You must schedule follow-up appointment and be re-evaluated for effectiveness of current medication regimen and possible side effects or complications.
+You must schedule a follow-up appointment and be re-evaluated for the effectiveness of the current medication regimen and possible side effects or complications.
 If you have not been seen in an office for more than 3 months you will not be given refills on any Anxiolytic Medications (Benzodiazepines: Xanax, Ativan, Valium, Klonopin and other) as well as ADHD medications (Stimulants: Adderall, Ritalin, Vyvanse, Concerta, Dexedrine and other).
-Make sure you allow sufficient time to have your appointment scheduled to be re-evaluated for necessity of current controlled medications and to avoid possible withdrawal symptoms due to abrupt discontinuation of Benzodiazepines.
+Make sure you allow sufficient time to have your appointment scheduled to be re-evaluated for the necessity of the currently prescribed controlled medication and to avoid possible withdrawal symptoms due to the abrupt discontinuation of Benzodiazepines.

-- All patients under Dr. Venera Miller’s care will be subjected to randomized drug analysis (oral or urine testing) to assure the compliance to the prescribed medication regimen and presence of illegal substances.
-Refusal or failure to comply will result in termination of patient doctor relationship and discharge from the practice.
+- All patients under Dr. Venera Miller’s care will be subjected to randomized drug analysis (oral or urine testing) to assure compliance with the prescribed medication regimen and the presence of illegal substances.
+Refusal or failure to comply will result in termination of the patient-doctor relationship and discharge from the practice.
 An additional charge of $ 25.00 could be applied for randomized urine or oral toxicology screen for any patients who have been prescribed scheduled controlled medications (Stimulants, Benzodiazepines, and Medications for sleep).

-- If we suspect the Diversion, Multiple Sources or Illegal/Illicit drug use, Dr. Miller will determine, based on available facts and circumstances, the necessity for continuation of medical care or discharge from the practice for non-compliance.
-If medical care will continue, serious limitations in regards of prescribing medications (Stimulants, Benzodiazepines, Buprenorphine, Sleep Medications and other) will be implemented with ongoing random toxicology monitoring.
+- If we suspect the Diversion, Multiple Sources, or Illegal/Illicit drug use, Dr. Miller will determine, based on available facts and circumstances, the necessity for the continuation of medical care or discharge from the practice for non-compliance.
+If medical care will continue, serious limitations in regards to prescribing medications (Stimulants, Benzodiazepines, Buprenorphine, Sleep Medications, and other) will be implemented with ongoing random toxicology monitoring.
 If the patient is being discharged from the practice for non-compliance, the referral to another physician or facility will be provided.

 Multiple sources – drug screen positive for controlled substances not being prescribed by our practice.
 The patient appears to be receiving benzodiazepines, stimulants, buprenorphine, buprenorphine/naloxone from multiple physicians.
 Dr. Miller will not continue to prescribe controlled substances for these patients.

-- If a patient qualifies for a certification to use Medical Cannabis for health reasons, he/she must disclose the Cannabis use, name of the recommending physician and present the official medical documentation, that would confirm the necessity for medical cannabis administration.
-It is up to Dr. Miller’s discretion to evaluate the legitimacy of the presented medical documentation, qualifications of recommending physician and the justification for the medical use of cannabis.
+- If a patient qualifies for certification to use Medical Cannabis for health reasons, he/she must disclose the Cannabis use, name of the recommending physician, and present the official medical documentation, that would confirm the necessity for medical cannabis administration.
+It is up to Dr. Miller’s discretion to evaluate the legitimacy of the presented medical documentation, qualifications of recommending physician, and the justification for the medical use of cannabis.

-- Comprehensive Suboxone® Program includes medication management, mandatory group therapy sessions and regular toxicology screen (urine, oral or hair testing).
-Fees for medication management, group sessions and urine toxicology screen are due at the time of service.
-All Suboxone/ Subutex (Buprenorphine/Naloxone; Buprenorphine, Zubsolv) prescriptions will be provided only during routine Opioid Dependence treatment appointment.
+- Comprehensive Suboxone® Program includes medication management, mandatory group therapy sessions, and regular toxicology screen (urine, oral, or hair testing).
+Fees for medication management, group sessions, and urine toxicology screen are due at the time of service.
+All Suboxone/ Subutex (Buprenorphine/Naloxone; Buprenorphine, Zubsolv) prescriptions will be provided only during routine Opioid Dependence treatment appointments.
 All patients will be subject to toxicology screens at every visit as well as randomized screens, some of which may or may not be observed.
 We will give as such notice as possible to the patients.
 In case of doubt accuracy of results and the patient is re-tested the patient will be responsible for payment of the second specimen cup/oral swab.
-Due to stricter regulations Benzodiazepines will no longer be prescribe to patients who are taking Buprenorphine.
+Due to stricter regulations Benzodiazepines will no longer be prescribed to patients who are taking Buprenorphine.